When I turned 40, my mom pulled me aside and said, “The 40s were the best years of my life. Enjoy them.”

 Why would a usually optimistic and upbeat 49-year-old say this?
 Because it’s true (and I wrote this before my heart issue).
 If your life was an NFL season, your 40s would be a trap game.
-If it was a table game, they would be a sucker’s bet.
+If it was a table game, it would be a sucker’s bet.

 It’s not so much that the 40s have the worst quality of life.
 All in all, I feel pretty good.
 And as I get older, I expect that health issues and chronic pain will make the day-to-day more difficult.